math-club-donostia/math-club-donostia.github.io/source/index.rst

 Donostia International Physics Center (DIPC)  `map <https://maps.app.goo.gl/gQCwwBtMxdog811S8>`__

+The next session is on March 30th, see time in the following `form <https://forms.gle/p5xYXnWK9HpPJrAH8>`__

-Day and time of each session will be announced via email to registered participants.
+Day and time of further session will be announced via email to registered participants.
 Please :ref:`register  <sec-register>`.

 What we are not
 +++++++++++++++++